 Both James and Mary enjoyed the company of their early neighbours in Atkinson Street.
 Nearby residents included Isaac Jones and his family of seven; Christopher Cullen with his family of eight; and a man named Martin Christensen whose family numbered eleven.
 Martin lived at the end of Atkinson Street.

 Their last child, Frederick, was born in 1909.
 James and Mary could normally assume this time was to be a period of relaxation and family consolidation.
 But this was not to be a time of rest.
 It was now a time when their own children sought life partners, got married and produced children.

 Soon, both James and Mary, would become grandparents.
 Their son James was the first to marry in 1908, quickly followed by Maria in 1913, Bernard in 1914 and Elsie in 1918.
 Elsie Kathleen Johnson aged 18, was our direct ancestor, she married Stanley Loftus Hall on 7 August 1918 at the Registrar General’s Office, Chancery Square, Sydney.
 Other marriages followed in the 1920s and 1940s.

 Almost all their children settled within the metropolitan area of Sydney.
 Some of the boys settled outside the Sydney region.
 Bernard married a girl from Lithgow and moved there.
-George and Albert settled on the South Coast at Warrawong and Wollongong.
+George also married a Lithgow girl; both George and his wife later followed Albert and also settled on the South Coast at Warrawong and Wollongong.
 Except for a period during the 1930’s depression, Elsie and her husband Stanley mainly lived in the inner suburbs of Sydney.